How to Remove Background from GIF — Step-by-Step Guide

 How long does it take to remove a GIF background manually vs with AI?

-An AI-powered GIF background remover completes the same task in under 60 seconds.
+An AI-powered tool completes the same task in under 60 seconds.
 More importantly, the AI produces more consistent results because the same subject-detection logic is applied uniformly to every frame.
 Manual editing inevitably introduces subtle variations from one frame to the next — a human cannot trace the exact same boundary 60 times in a row.
 For multi-frame animations, AI is not just faster; it produces a more consistent result.

 Why do most online background removers fail on animated GIFs?